 The very first cat show was held at St. Giles Fair in Winchester, the UK in 1598 although there is very little information about this cat show.
 There was no award for best ‘breed’, instead there were awards for best ratter and best mouser.

-The first breeds to be exhibited were the Maine Coon, who was on display in the 1860s at the local Skowhegan Fair held by New England Farmers.
+The first breed to be exhibited was the Maine Coon, who competed for the title of Maine State Champion Coon Cat at the local Skowhegan Fair held by New England Farmers in the 1860s.

 Crystal Palace show:

-The first modern-day cat show in the UK was held at Crystal Palace, London in July 1871.
-Harrison Weir considered the father of cat shows wrote out the breed standards.
-In his book Our Cats And All About Them, Weir describes several cats including:
+The first modern-day cat show in the UK took place at Crystal Palace, London in July 1871.
+Harrison Weir (5 May 1824 – 3 January 1906), known as the Father of the Cat Fancy, wrote the breed standards and served as a judge alongside his brother John Jenner Weir.
+In his book Our Cats And All About Them, Harrison Weir describes several cats including: